 B. Governing Law.
 Any disputes under this Agreement shall be resolved under the laws of the State of Georgia, USA, without reference to conflict of laws principles.

 C. Venue and Jurisdiction.
-The state courts located in Fulton County, Georgia and the federal courts located in the Northern District of Georgia shall have exclusive jurisdiction and venue over any disputes arising under this Agreement, and neither Summit Hosting nor Customer shall seek to have any such dispute transferred from such venues to any other venues on the grounds of forum non convenience or otherwise.
+The state courts located in Fulton County, Georgia and the federal courts located in the Northern District of Georgia shall have exclusive jurisdiction and venue over any disputes arising under this Agreement, and neither Summit Hosting nor Customer shall seek to have any such dispute transferred from such venues to any other venues on the grounds of forum non-convenience or otherwise.
 Customer acknowledges and agrees that Summit Hosting’s acceptance of any application made by Customer for Services provided by Summit Hosting and all Services are deemed to take place or be provided at the offices of Summit Hosting located in Alpharetta, Georgia USA.

 D. Limitation of Time to File Claims.
 Any action, claim or dispute Customer may have against Summit Hosting must be brought (as permitted under this Agreement) within twelve (12) months of the claim arising, otherwise, such claim or action is permanently barred.

 E. Notices.
-Customer agrees that Summit Hosting may provide Customer with notices, including those regarding changes to this Agreement, by email to the address listed in Customer’s profile.
+Customer agrees that Summit Hosting may provide Customer with notices, including those regarding changes to this Agreement, by email to the address listed in the Customer’s profile.
 Unless expressly stated otherwise in this Agreement, all notices required to be given pursuant to this Agreement, other than notice of cancellation of this Agreement by Customer, shall be given in writing and delivered by email.
-All email notifications to Summit Hosting shall be sent to email@example.com.
-All email notifications to Customer shall be sent to the email address listed in Customer’s account profile.
+All email notifications to Summit Hosting shall be sent to [email protected].
+All email notifications to the Customer shall be sent to the email address listed in the Customer’s account profile.
 Notice of cancellation by Customer must be done by first notifying Summit Hosting and then completing and returning the Account Cancellation Form which will be sent to Customer.
 Each party will provide written notice to the other party in the event of a change in the contact information below.
 Notice shall be deemed given on the date sent by email, provided that verifiable, non-automated confirmation of delivery is maintained by the party sending such email.

 F. Assignment.
 Customer may not assign, transfer, or convey this Agreement or any of its obligations hereunder, in whole or in part, without the prior written consent of Summit Hosting.
 Any assignment in violation hereof shall be of no power or effect.
 For the purposes of this Section 17.F the term “assign” and “assignment” includes, but is not limited to, assignment, transfer or conveyance, whether by agreement, merger, or by operation of law.

 G. Entire Agreement.
-This Agreement and any documents expressly incorporated herein by reference sets forth the entire understanding and agreement between Customer and Summit Hosting regarding the subject matter of this Agreement and supersedes all prior or contemporaneous proposals or communications, oral or written, between the parties relating to the subject matter of this Agreement.
+This Agreement and any documents expressly incorporated herein by reference set forth the entire understanding and agreement between Customer and Summit Hosting regarding the subject matter of this Agreement and supersedes all prior or contemporaneous proposals or communications, oral or written, between the parties relating to the subject matter of this Agreement.
 The terms of this Agreement shall govern and prevail in the event of a conflict with any purchase orders or order forms of Customer.

 H. Waiver.
 No waiver of any right under this Agreement shall be deemed effective unless contained in writing signed by a duly authorized representative of the party against which the waiver is sought to be enforced, and no waiver of any past or present right arising from any breach or failure to perform shall be deemed to be a waiver of any future right arising under this Agreement.